 By Joel Fox | The Fair Political Practices Commission decision today about whether elected officials can exceed limits to help in a recall campaign became more urgent for Sen. Josh Newman when a Court of Appeal froze the new law that would have delayed the recall.

 The lawsuit, brought by the Howard Jarvis Taxpayers Association, challenged recent changes in the recall rules.
-Justice Vance W. Raye ordered the law be put aside until a full hearing can resolve the issue.
+Justice Vance W. Raye ordered the law Inflatable obstacle course for sale be put aside until a full hearing can resolve the issue.

 Newman was targeted by anti-tax advocates because of his vote on the gas tax increase and Republicans quickly jumped aboard the effort seeing an opportunity to reduce the Democratic Senate majority to below the two-thirds mark that allows all kinds of mischief in the eyes of Republicans.

 The Democratic majority came to the aid of Sen. Newman by passing a law to stall the expected recall election.
 Democrats craftily made the recall rule changes retroactive and effective immediately on the frivolous grounds that the changes had consequences to the state budget.

 The retroactive aspect of the law is grounds for a full hearing before the court.